jmuthondu/ETL-Project/README.md

 ## Transformation
 We transformed our data from CSV files to Pandas DataFrames using jupyter notebook and did data claeaning of extracted data.

+## Loading Data
+We exported the pandas DataFrame in different formats for future use.

+   - Saved